 My then-toddler would use his fire truck not to ride it, but to scrutinize its wheels or fiddle with buttons.
 He’d spend several minutes lifting the seat up and down and placing objects inside.
 But he hardly rode it.

 During play dates, other kids would sit on the truck, scuttle their feet and “drive.”
 Why isn’t my toddler riding his truck?
 I worried.
 Isn’t this a milestone that he should be able to do?

 I realize now that no, it’s not a milestone.
 And it’s not even a sign of anything other than the curiosity about how things work.
 And sometimes that curiosity requires him to play in a different way.

 Yes, we do encourage him to play and learn “the right way.”
 We model the proper way to read books.
 Left to right, up to down, because he’ll need this skill when learning how to read.

 But we don’t step in if he wants to flip pages back and forth, all in the wrong order.
 Or even use the books as a boogie board (yes, he has done this on our carpet).

-I want my toddler to explore a toy and decipher its function himself.
-If we define how each toy was meant to be played with, he may assume that there’s only one answer to every question, one authority over every possibility.
+I want my toddler to explore a toy and figure out how it works himself.
+If we tell him how to play with every toy, he might think there’s only one answer to every question.
+One authority over every possibility.
 Instead, we don’t want to limit his curiosity.

 Do your kids play in unconventional ways?